Andresfgomez970/N-body-simulation-in-Vpython/README.md

 ## Acknowledgments

-* Thanks Luis for helping me and explainme how to manage classes to write this code as is actually right know.
+* Thanks Luis for helping me and explain me how to manage classes to write this code as is actually right know.